trexfeathers/trexfeathers.github.io/content/orienteering/postbox_o.md

 ### The twist

-- **The area is way too big!** All the postboxes in Exeter.
+- **The area is way too big!** All the postboxes in Devon.
 - **You can start anywhere!** Start-choice adds a new layer above control-choice and route-choice.

 ### Ideas

-- Strive for the highest score, trying different start locations / routes each time.
+- Strive for the highest score (against others or yourself), trying different start locations / routes each time.
 - Spice up your routine exercise with a new start location each week.
 - Pick an interesting start location / map section and challenge your friends.